 Speakers

 Laura Aguirre is director of the feminist digital media, Alharaca, and fundraising coordinator of Sembramedia.
-She has a PhD in sociology from the Free University of Berlin (Suma Cum Laude).
+She has a PhD in sociology from the Free University of Berlin.
 In February 2018, she co-founded Alharaca, focusing on the application of the feminist perspective to journalism.
 In recent years, she has turned her interest to the topic of sustainability and viability of independent media.
 In 2017, she won the COLPIN Latin American award for investigative journalism.
-That same year she won the IDEA award for journalistic innovation, with the transmedia project Sexo SinVergüenzas.
-She is a member of the Chicas Poderosas network, former fellow and mentor of the program for women media founders, Metis.
+That same year she won the IDEA award for journalistic innovation with the transmedia project Sexo SinVergüenzas.

-Margarita Akhvlediani is Programmes Director at Go Group Media and Editor-in-chief of JAMnews, an independent media outlet widely known as an alternative source of reliable news and analysis produced by editors and journalists based in different parts of the Caucasus region, including in three conflict zones.
+Margarita Akhvlediani is Programmes Director at Go Group Media and Editor-in-chief of JAMnews, an independent media outlet widely known as an alternative source of reliable news and analysis produced by editors and journalists based in different parts of the Caucasus region including three conflict zones.
 Previously, Margarita served as the Caucasus Programme Director at the London-based Institute for War and Peace Reporting (IWPR).
-For years, she has taught conflict reporting, news reporting and media management to local and international students.
+For years she has taught conflict reporting, news reporting and media management to local and international students.

 Luis Assardo is a freelance digital security trainer, Open Source Intelligence (OSINT) researcher and data-investigative journalist.
 Luis founded Confirmado, a Guatemalan project to fight disinformation and is an award winner for his investigations and research about troll factories, disinformation, radicalization, hate speech and influence operations (IO).
 Based in Berlin he works with Reporters Without Borders (RSF), the Holistic Protection Collective (HPC), and other human rights organizations.